Anisotropy of Nanohertz Gravitational Wave Background and Source Clustering from Supermassive Binary Black Holes Based on Cosmological Simulation: Models

 \section{Models}

 In this section, we introduce how we construct the light-cone SMBBH data in the observable universe.
-The flowchart of the entire process to deal with simulation data and generate simulated GW sources is shown in Figure~\ref{fig:flowchart}.
+The flowchart and schematic of the entire process to deal with simulation data and generate light-cone GW sources are shown in Figure~\ref{fig:flowchart}.
 We will introduce our method related to each part of the flowchart in detail in the following subsections.